 Daniel chapter 5 records Nebuchadnezzar’s son Belshazzar misusing the items taken from the Temple in Jerusalem and receiving a message from God, written into the wall, in response.
 Only Daniel could interpret the writing, a message of coming judgment from God.
-Daniel is thrown into the lions’ den for refusing to pray to the emperor, but was miraculously spared.
+In chapter 6, Daniel is thrown into the lions’ den for refusing to pray to the emperor, but was miraculously spared.
 In chapter 7, God gave Daniel a vision of four beasts.
 The four beasts represented the kingdoms of Babylon, Medo-Persia, Greece, and Rome.

 Chapters 8-12 contain a vision involving a ram, a goat, and several horns – also referring to future kingdoms and their rulers.
 Daniel chapter 9 records Daniel’s “seventy weeks” prophecy.
 God gave Daniel the precise timeline of when the Messiah would come and be cut off.
 The prophecy also mentions a future ruler who will make a seven-year covenant with Israel and break it after three and a half years, followed shortly thereafter by the great judgment and consummation of all things.
 Daniel is visited and strengthened by an angel after this great vision, and the angel explains the vision to Daniel in great detail.

-Foreshadowings: We see in the stories of the fiery furnace and Daniel in the lions’ den a foreshadowing of the salvation provided by Christ.
+We see in the stories of the fiery furnace and Daniel in the lions’ den a foreshadowing of the salvation provided by Christ.
 The three men declare that God is a saving God who can provide a way of escape from the fire (Daniel 3:17).
 In the same way, by sending Jesus to die for our sins, God has provided an escape from the fires of hell (1 Peter 3:18).
 In Daniel’s case, God provided an angel to shut the lions’ mouths and saved Daniel from death.
-Jesus Christ is our provision from the dangers of the sin that threatens to consume us.
+Jesus Christ is our provision from the dangers of the sins that threaten to consume us.

 Daniel’s vision of the end times depicts Israel’s Messiah by whom many will be made pure and holy (Daniel 12:10).
-He is our righteousness (1 Corinthians 1:30) by whom our sins, though blood-red, will be washed away and we will be as white as snow (Isaiah 1:18).
+He is our righteousness (1 Corinthians 1:30) by whom our sins, though blood-red, will be washed away, and we will be as white as snow (Isaiah 1:18).

-Practical Application: Like Shadrach, Meshach and Abednego, we should always stand for what we know is right.
+Like Shadrach, Meshach and Abednego, we should always stand for what we know is right.
 God is greater than any punishment that could come upon us.
 Whether God chooses to deliver us or not, He is always worthy of our trust.
 God knows what is best, and He honors those who trust and obey Him.

 God has a plan, and His plan is down to the intricate detail.
 God knows and is in control of the future.
 Everything that God has predicted has come true exactly as He predicted.
 Therefore, we should believe and trust that the things He has predicted for the future will one day occur exactly as God has declared.